dpreussler/android-gluten/README.md

 Espresso is a testing library based on Android Instrumentation tests https://code.google.com/p/android-test-kit/wiki/Espresso

-Espresso waits before checking assertions to be idle: it checks the mainlooper and AsyncTasks default-executor
+Before checking assertions Espresso waits to let app be idle.
+Therefore it checks the mainlooper and AsyncTasks default-executor.
 But custom threads and threadpools but be registerd as "IdleResource" to be monitored.

 IdleResource for Android Priority-JobQueue
 ------------------------------------------------------------------